 James A. Wright earned the nickname “Iron Jim” for the skill he displayed at the Memphis Chess Club.
 Rightly so, he was five-time Memphis City Champion.
 He won in the years 1960, 1968-70, and 1981 (with 1970 being a 3-way tie between Wright, Robert Churchill and Mark Gilley).
 James was one of Tennessee’s best, winning State Championships in 1964 and 1970 and the Mid-South Open in 1972.
 Alongside his chess career, James was also a farmer in Millington, TN and a WWII veteran.

 1997 Rea B. Hayes (1915-2001)

 Rea B. Hayes learned the moves at the age of 11 from a neighbor his same age and then played in his first tournaments in Canada in 1934.
-He had already made quite a name for himself in the chess world before moving to Chattanooga in 1990 and becoming an active player for the Chattanooga Chess Club.
+He had already made quite a name for himself in the chess world before settling down in Chattanooga in 1990 and becoming an active player for the Chattanooga Chess Club.
 He had won South Carolina Championships in 1953 and 54, the Southern Championship in 1955, as well as many other state and regional championships throughout his career including tying for first in the First Senior Open held in Michigan in 1988.
 During his time in Chattanooga in the ’90s, he won the ’92 TN Open at the age of 77 and fulfilled the role of “Chessmen of the Area” serving in almost every club capacity from President to News Editor for the Chattanooga Chess Club.
-His accomplishments and contributions prompted the Chattanooga Chess Club to hold a Memorial Tournament in his name each year honoring him for as they called him then “a living legend.”
+His accomplishments and contributions prompted the Chattanooga Chess Club to hold a tournament in his name each year honoring him for as they called him then “a living legend.”
 The tournament started in 1996, continued after his death and to this day.
 The 24th Annual Rea Hayes Open Chess Tournament was played in June 2019.
 Games and more of Rea Hayes can be found in the Newsletter Archive here and here and over on the Chattanooga Chess Club Tribute page.

 1993 James Sweets